-During their 2014 tour, two members of the group, Colm Keegan and Keith Harkin performed Simon & Garfunkel’s “The Sound of Silence.”
+Celtic Thunder's Colm Keegan and Keith Harkin performed Simon & Garfunkel’s “The Sound of Silence" during the group's 2014 tour.

 "The Sound of Silence" was added to the National Recording Registry in the Library of Congress in 2012.

-Check out Celtic Thunder's version of the hit song here:
+Check out Celtic Thunder's version of "The Sound of Silence" here:

 Celtic Thunder, a Dublin-based singing group and stage show of male singers from Ireland and Scotland, was started in 2007 by producer Sharon Browne.